NBISweden/submitter/README.md

 # submitter

-This project can be used to to help with administrative tasks during dataset submission to the big picture project.
-This tool wraps a set of rules and buisseness logic around API calls to the big picture api.
-It uses the users privellages to do the needed operations.
+This project can be used as a tool to help with administrative tasks during dataset submission to the big picture project.
+It supports three primary functions, making data ingestion, assigning accession ids to each ingested file, and creating a dataset for all files ingested with a accession id.

+It can also be run as a standalone job in kubernetes and try to complete the entire process.

 ### usage